Eric D. Werker

 Associate Professor of Business Administration

 Eric Werker is Associate Professor in the Business, Government, and the International Economy Unit at Harvard Business School.
 His research explores the political economy, macroeconomics, and business environments of emerging and frontier economies, particularly in Africa.

 Professor Werker has written on fragile states, foreign aid, foreign investment, non-governmental organizations, conflict, and governance.
 His work has been featured in the Financial Times, Washington Post, BBC, NPR, and publications across the developing world.

-Outside of academia, Werker is the Lead Academic for the International Growth Centre's program in Liberia and economic advisor to the President of Liberia.
+Outside of academia, Werker is the Country Director for the International Growth Centre's program in Liberia.
 He has worked with the US Government’s Millennium Challenge Corporation on foreign aid projects and with the NGO Conservation International on low-carbon development.
 He serves on the Advisory Group of the Center for Global Development, is a Fellow at Harvard Kennedy School's Center for International Development, and has worked with corporations and nonprofits on their decisions and activities in emerging markets.

 Werker earned his Ph.D. and AB in economics from Harvard University.
 In his spare time, he enjoys family, skiing, climbing, and mountain biking.
 He lives in Somerville with his wife and two children.

 I taught for five years in the first-year MBA course, Business, Government, and the International Economy.
-This year I joined Aldo Musacchio in teaching Globalization and Emerging Markets to second-year MBAs, as well as the FIELD 2 team in leading a group of first-year MBA students to Mumbai for project-based learning.
-In addition, I have taught sessions in executive education courses at Harvard Business School, Harvard Kennedy School, and in Liberia and Tanzania.
+I now teach Globalization and Emerging Markets to second-year MBAs, as well as an executive education module on global economics in the Owner/President Management program.
+In addition, I have led an experiential learning FIELD course in Mumbai and taught sessions in executive education courses at Harvard Kennedy School, and in Liberia and Tanzania.
 Many of the cases I teach are ones that I have written—about frontier- and emerging-market businesses, economies, organizations, and public-private partnerships in Africa, Asia, and Europe.
 I have enjoyed the challenge of bringing theoretical and conceptual frameworks to the study of business analysis in emerging markets, while remaining faithful to the case method of teaching.

 Globalization and Emerging Markets